Syed Ali Shah Geelani: Early life

-Political career
+Career

 Returning to Kashmir after studies in Lahore, Geelani became active in the Jammu & Kashmir National Conference.
-He was appointed the secretary of the party unit in Zurimanz.
+He was appointed the secretary of the party unit in Zurimanj.
 In 1946, during the Quit Kashmir movement of the National Conference, he came in contact with Maulana Sayeed Masoodi, the general secretary of the National Conference, who took a liking to him and made him a reporter to the party newspaper Akhbar-i-Khidmat.

-Masoodi also sponsored further studies for Geelani, who completed an adib-i-fazil course in Urdu and other courses in Persian and English.
+Maulana Masoodi also sponsored further studies for Geelani, who completed an adib-i-fazil course in Urdu and other courses in Persian and English.
 After this, he took a job as a school teacher, first at Pathar Masjid and later at Rainawari in Srinagar.
 Here he came in contact with Saaduddin Tarabali, a follower of the Jamaat-e-Islami founder Maulana Abul A'la Maududi.
 Maududi advocated a hardline Islamist ideology, whereby Islam had to be the foundation of the entire political order.
 Geelani had borrowed a book of Maududi from the local book store, which made a deep impression upon him.
 He was to later say, Maududi had "beautifully.. expressed the feelings that lay deep down in my own heart".
 The National Conference headquarters, Mujahid Manzil, where Geelani apparently stayed, soon began to be seen as "a den of Pakistanis".

 Geelani was soon moved out of Srinagar, and he came to work in the Intermediate College in Sopore.
 He stayed in this position for six years.
-During this time, he was reading the literature of Jamaat-e-Islami Kashmir and conveying its contents to his students in lectures.
+During this time, he was reading the literature of Jamaat-e-Islami and conveying its contents to his students in lectures.
 He also addressed congregations in mosques.
 He had become a full-fledged member of Jamaat in 1952.

 Electoral politics

 Geelani entered into electoral politics ahead of the 1971 Indian general election.
 Geelani had claimed that the Jamaat-e-Islami wanted to use it as an opportunity to spread its ideology, keep the Kashmir issue in prominence and protect basic and fundamental rights of the people.
-Geelani contested as an independent candidate but lost to Syed Ahmed Aga, with the Jamaat alleging ballot rigging.
+Geelani contested as an independent candidate but lost to Syed Ahmed Aga, with the Jamaat alleging ballot-rigging.

 He participated in the 1972 legislative assembly election from Sopore.
 He won from the seat in that year and again in the 1977 legislative assembly election.
 He was however defeated in the 1983 election due to the sympathy wave generated for the Jammu & Kashmir National Conference by the death of Sheikh Abdullah.
 Geelani also contested the 1977 Indian general election as an independent candidate due to the banning of Jamaat in 1975, but lost to Abdul Ahad Vakil.

 In the 1987 legislative assembly election, Jamaat-e-Islami candidates including Geelani participated under a coalition of parties called the Muslim United Front (MUF).
 Geelani won the seat from Sopore, but was expelled from the MUF in 1988.
 Geelani resigned as an MLA in August 1989 due to alleged widespread ballot rigging in the 1987 election.